course-go/homework/README.md

 - All solutions must comply with the Go formatter.
 - If the homework skeleton contains a continuous integration pipeline it must successfully pass.
-- If the assignment contains tests they also have to passed.
+- If the assignment contains tests they also have to pass.
 - If any of your solutions become public, you will be issued a penalty.